tfabris/CrowCam/README.md

 expect to see messages in the following situations:
 - The Synology log should show a message near sunrise or sunset, when the stream is being turned on and off.
-- If your local internet connection goes down, you should see Synology log entries which indicate that the script is bouncing the "Live Broadcast" feature to restart the failed stream.
+- If your local internet connection has a temporary outage, you should see Synology log entries which indicate that the script is bouncing the "Live Broadcast" feature to restart the failed stream.
-- When the midnight cleanup is being performed, you should see a Synology log which lists how many files are being analyzed, and a message for any deleted files.
+- Around midnight, you should see a Synology log entry which lists how many files are in the "My Uploads" folder on your YouTube channel, being analyzed, and a message for any old archived livestream files which are being deleted.
 - If the scripts encounter any major error, the errors should be reported in the Synology log.